ClearML Task lies at the heart of ClearML's experiment manager.

 A Task is a single code execution session, which can represent an experiment, a step in a workflow, a workflow controller, or any custom implementation you choose.

-In the UI and code, tasks are grouped into projects, which are logical entities similar to folders.
+Tasks are grouped into a project hierarchical structure, similar to file folders.
 Users can decide how to group tasks, though different models or objectives are usually grouped into different projects.

-Tasks that are in the system can be accessed and utilized with code.
-To access a task, it can be identified either by a project name & task name combination or by a unique ID.
+Tasks can be accessed and utilized with code.
+Access a task by specifying project name and task name combination or by a unique ID.